cysouw/diathesis/text/c01_introduction.md

 An ~~alternation~~ (or simply 'grammatical marking') is defined as follows:

-- An alternation consist of two different linguistic constructions, i.e. there are two **alternants**.
+- An alternation consist of two different linguistic constructions, i.e. there are two alternants.
 - The lexical root does not change in the alternation, i.e. there is some linguistic material in both alternants that remains the same.
 - The difference between these alternants is overtly indicated by the presence of some grammatical linguistic elements.
-- Typically, the overt marking introduces a **direction** into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
+- Typically, the overt marking introduces a direction into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
-- In some cases, the direction of the alternation remains undecidable, i.e. the alternation is **equipollent**.
+- In some cases, the direction of the alternation remains undecidable, i.e. the alternation is equipollent.

 Alternations are the basis of all grammatical analysis.
-It includes for example (i) morphological oppositions like singular *Haus* 'house' vs. plural *Häuser* 'houses'; (ii) different grammatical forms like synthetic present *er schläft* 'he sleeps' vs. analytic perfect *er hat geschlafen* 'he has slept'; or (iii) different sentence constructions attested with specific verbs, like transitive *Ich verkaufe das Buch* 'I sell the book' vs. reflexive anticausative with obligatory adverbial *Das Buch verkauft sich gut* 'the book is selling well' (see [@sec:adverbial-reflexive-transitive-anticausative]).
+It includes for example:

+i. morphological oppositions, like singular *Haus* 'house' vs. plural *Häuser* 'houses'. ii. oppositions of grammatical forms, like synthetic present *er schläft* 'he sleeps' vs. analytic perfect *er hat geschlafen* 'he has slept' iii. different sentence constructions attested with specific verbs, like transitive *Ich verkaufe das Buch* 'I sell the book' vs. reflexive anticausative with obligatory adverbial *Das Buch verkauft sich gut* 'the book is selling well' (see [@sec:adverbial-reflexive-transitive-anticausative]).

 #### Clause alternation {.unnumbered}

 Based on the definition of an alternation, a ~~clause alternation~~ is defined as follows:

-- In a clause alternation **both alternants are monoclausal**, i.e. both alternants contain a single main predicate.
+- In a clause alternation both alternants are monoclausal, i.e. both alternants contain a single main predicate.
 For German, the definitional property of monoclausality will be a phenomenon called 'coherence'.
-- In both alternants, the **main predicate consists of the same lexeme**, i.e both contain the same verb.
+- In both alternants, the main predicate consists of the same lexeme, i.e both contain the same verb.
-- The **meaning of the lexical verb does not (substantially) change** between the alternants.
+- The meaning of the lexical verb does not (substantially) change between the alternants.
-- The **meaning/function of the whole clause changes** between the alternants.
+- The meaning/function of the whole clause changes between the alternants.
 This functional difference is the whole point of having a clause alternation in the first place.
-- The **lexical roles of the verb do not change** between the alternants.
+- The lexical roles of the verb do not change between the alternants.
 Lexical roles are an inherent part of the meaning of a verb and alternations do not change them.
 Note, however, that there might be new roles introduced or some roles might be left unexpressed.
 - A specific clause alternation is only applicable to a restricted set of verbs.
-The list of applicable verbs constitutes the **domain of application** of the alternation.
+The list of applicable verbs constitutes the domain of application of the alternation.
 Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition.

 Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' [@Next a], see [@sec:infinitive-mussen].
 Moreover, clause alternation are attested with many different kind of marking, like the verb particle *auf* marking completeness of the action [@Next b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' [@Next c], see [@sec:reflexive-free-dative-sich-accusative].
 Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation.